 Posted by Dimitri Lascaris on Tuesday, June 5, 2018

 Mr. Lascaris also derides Neuer for his criticism of Stanley Michael Lynk, a law professor at the University of Western Ontario, who was named a “Special Rapporteur” on Palestinian human rights at the UNHRC.
-While Mr. Neuer has in the past described Prof. Lynk as a “[participant] in political campaigns that use demonizing language against Israelis,” Mr. Lascaris praised him for “fearlessly defend[ing] the human rights of the Palestinian people.”
+While Mr. Neuer has previously described Prof. Lynk as a “[participant] in political campaigns that use demonizing language against Israelis,” Mr. Lascaris praises him for “fearlessly defend[ing] the human rights of the Palestinian people.”

 As the demonstration unfolded, Mr. Neuer joked, “It’s like I’m back at the United Nations.”
 Provost and Vice-Principal Academic Christopher Manfredi quickly approached the microphone, explained that “McGill is committed to freedom of expression,” and asked the protesters to refrain from future interruptions “out of respect for those who are here to celebrate the accomplishments of our graduates.”